Vogue (magazine): Vogue España

-The magazine became the seventh (eight overall) international edition in 1988.
+In 1988, the magazine was relaunched with Cindy Crawford on the cover and has been in continuous operation since.
 On January 11, 2017, it was announced that Eugenia de la Torriente will become the new editor-in-chief.
 In December 2020, it was announced that de la Torriente will step down from the magazine after three years.
 In September 2021, Inés Lorenzo was announced as the magazine's Head of Editorial Content.